sqrl/resume/resume.md

     * Debugged numerous grungy issues in HBase ecosystem, such as ZooKeeper references, unblocking coworkers.

-SCRUM and hygienic coding
+Scrum and hygienic coding
 :   I was one of the first scrum masters at WibiData.
 Everyone does it differently.

     * Led Sprint Planning for platform team, working with Product to prioritize tasks.
-    * Experienced in a culture of culture of code reviews, code style guides, etc.
+    * Participated in our culture of code reviews, code style guides, etc.
     * Owned the effort on writing our Python style guide.